kamilmuzyka/reviseus/README.md

 adjusting them as new requirements emerged.
 My initial plan was to build a robust application consisting of highly reusable components.
-Inspired by frameworks like React and Vue, I wanted the project to be as declarative as possible, meaning that new features could rely on older code and ready modules.
+Inspired by frameworks like React and Vue, I wanted the project to be as declarative as possible, meaning that new features could rely on older code and done modules.
 I quickly realised this approach is not only time-consuming but also quite hard to implement.
 Since the task was to build a web application, not a framework or library, I had to take a different strategy.
 I still did my best to make the